J. B. Ford

-The main steam whistle from the Steamship J. B. Ford.
+The main steam whistle from the steamship J. B. Ford.
 The insert shows a plaque inside the building that tells whom the whistle honors.
 Guest of the museum may salute passing lake freighters using this whistle.
 The Harsens Island Historical Society was gifted the whistle in 2017.
 Harsens Island is North of Detroit in Michigan.

-The J. B. Ford was a steamship bulk freighter that saw service for 112 years on the Great Lakes of the United States and Canada.
+J. B. Ford was a steamship bulk freighter that saw service for 112 years on the Great Lakes of the United States and Canada.

-The ship was launched in Lorain, Ohio on 12 December 1903 as the Edwin F. Holmes.
+The ship was launched at Lorain, Ohio on 12 December 1903 as Edwin F. Holmes.
 The freighter was named in honor of Edwin Francis Holmes, an investor in the Hawgood & Avery Transit Co. and a director of the Hawgood & Avery Fleet in 1904.
-The Edwin F. Holmes sailed in the Commonwealth Steamship Fleet until 1911 when she was transferred to the Acme Transit Fleet (another of the Hawgood fleets).
+Edwin F. Holmes sailed in the Commonwealth Steamship Fleet until 1911 when she was transferred to the Acme Transit Fleet (another of the Hawgood fleets).
 At the time of its scrapping was the oldest intact lake freighter still afloat.

-The ship was 440 feet long by 50 feet across the beam, with a depth of 28 feet.
-It was powered by a 1,500-horsepower triple-expansion steam engine, fed by two coal-fired Scotch marine boilers.
-The Ford had 12 hatches feeding into 4 cargo compartments.
+The ship was 440 ft long with a 50 ft beam, and a depth of 28 ft.
+It was powered by a 1500 hp triple-expansion steam engine, fed by two coal-fired Scotch marine boilers.
+J. B. Ford had 12 hatches feeding into 4 cargo compartments.

-Although the Ford had not seen powered service since 15 November 1985, it served as a stationary cement storage and transfer vessel in South Chicago, Chicago, from 1987 until 2001.
+Although J. B. Ford had not seen powered service since 15 November 1985, it served as a stationary cement storage and transfer vessel in South Chicago, Chicago, from 1987 until 2001.
 The vessel was towed to Superior, Wisconsin to serve in the same capacity.
-The Ford continued in this duty until 2006 when the JAW Iglehart, former fleet mate of the Ford, was retired from service and took over the Ford's duties in Superior.
+The vessel continued in this duty until 2006 when J. A. W. Iglehart, former fleet mate of J. B. Ford, was retired from service and took over the duties at Superior.